-Experiential learning revolves around the quote “Learning by doing”.
+Experiential Learning revolves around the quote “Learning by doing”.
 We can describe that the two components are directly proportional to each other.
-One can learn things only by doing and to do thing one must learn how to do.
+One can learn things only by doing and to do things one must learn how to do.

 Now-a-days business world is highly competitive and furthermore characterized by product and service life span.
 In such scenario traditional training is not as effective as they used to be.
 So, there need a change to shift to experiential training.
-The following are the solid advantages that specifies the importance of experiential learning
+The following are the solid advantages that specifies the importance of this training

 - They produce real results faster compared to traditional ways.

 - Traditional training produces work-ready employees.
 There is a chance that they can immediately fail to perform their job.
 They eventually undergo re-training.
-While in experiential learning, it allows learners to fail less resulting in organisational growth.
+While in our training, we allow learners to fail less resulting in organisational growth.

 - It delivers faster turnaround compared to traditional training.
 Immediate remediation makes learners work faster.